wokuApp/api-client-preview-to-remax/README.md

 Ensure that the URL of the provided file is publicly accessible.
 Our service needs to be able to access the file to create the woku.

 ### Secondary Key
-The secondary key can only be used if the company owner previously created it in a company folder through the Woku client interface.
+The secondary key can only be used if the company owner previously created it in a company folder through the woku client interface.